-SECTION 7.
+SECTION 6.
 Urgency Declaration; Effective Date.

 The City Council finds and declares that the adoption and implementation of this ordinance is necessary for the immediate preservation and protection of the public peace, health and safety as detailed above and as the City and public would suffer potentially irreversible displacement of commercial and residential tenants resulting from evictions for failure to pay rent during the COVID-19 crisis.
 During this local emergency, and in the interest of protecting the public health and preventing transmission of COVID-19, it is essential to avoid unnecessary housing displacement, to protect the City's affordable housing stock, and to prevent housed individuals from falling into homelessness, especially given state and county directives to stay at home.
 Promoting stability amongst commercial tenancies is also conducive to public health, allowing businesses to follow the advice and directives of public health officials to close and allowing employees to avoid public contact during times of a public health crisis without fear of imminent eviction or foreclosure.
 Loss of income as a result of COVID-19 may inhibit City residents and businesses from fulfilling their financial obligations, including payment of rent.
 This ordinance reflects the statewide approach to residential eviction protection, while maintaining important and impactful local provisions.
-The City's existing residential moratorium period expires on September 30th and must be made to conform with state law before that date.
 This urgency ordinance is needed during the emergency in the interest of protecting the public health and preventing transmission of COVID-19, to avoid unnecessary housing displacement, to protect the City's affordable housing stock, and to prevent housed individuals from falling into homelessness, especially given state and county directives to stay at home.
 Under Government Code Section 8634 and HBMC Chapter 2.56, this ordinance is necessary to provide for the protection of life and property for the reasons set out herein.
-The Council therefore finds and determines that the immediate preservation of the public peace, health and safety, and protection of life and property, require that this Ordinance be enacted as an urgency ordinance pursuant t to Govern nment Co de s section 36937 and take effect imme diately upon adoption by four-fif ths of the City Cou ncil
+The Council therefore finds and determines that the immediate preservation of the public peace, health and safety, and protection of life and property, require that this Ordinance be enacted as an urgency ordinance pursuant to Government Code section 36937 and take effect immediately upon adoption by four-fifths of the City Council.

-SECTION 8.
+SECTION 7.
 Certification.